bitcoinfo/bitcoinfo.github.io/_posts/social/2019-03-13-SLP53-Antonopolis-on-Maximalism-Transcript.md

 ---
 layout: page-fullwidth
+subheadline: Transcript
-title: "Transcript - Stephan Livera and Andreas Antonopolous, on Bitcoin Maximalism - SLP53"
+title: "Stephan Livera and Andreas Antonopolous, on Bitcoin Maximalism - SLP53"
-description: Transcript of Stephan Livera with Andreas Antonopoulos - On Bitcoin Maximalism
+teaser: Livera and Antonopoulos discuss Bitcoin Maximalism
 excerpt: "..the term was coined by Vitalik return who used it to criticize the position that only Bitcoin matters or only Bitcoin will survive and I think that might be perhaps overstating it. but it was very quickly embraced by quite a few people who who found it to be a very comfortable position to take, and didn't see that as a provocation by Vitalik."
 og_image: "antonop-livera-maximalism.png"
 last_modified_at: 2019-04-20T11:22:33-23:00